Date: March 27 • 2020

 In many ways, Figurative Abstractions is Chesnel’s own amusing version of Rorschach’s inkblots.

-Behind the Artwork Elsa Chesnel is a self-taught artist.
+Elsa Chesnel is a self-taught artist.
 She grew up in Provence, France and began exploring European art history.
 Later, she experimented with black and white photography and was captivated by the power of contrast.

 When Elsa immigrated to Canada, she stopped creating art while she concentrated on administrative work.
 She was re-awakened to the power of art when a friend introduced her to beat poetry and American Abstract Expressionism and asked her “what if…”